Step-by-step — Get and setup the tools

 In choosing the right SDK for your development, it’s recommended that you start with the SDK for the earliest version of the Nokia Asha or Series 40 platform you wish to support.
 Taking this approach simplifies development.
 To explain, if you want your app to run on Series 40 5th Edition phones, using this SDK for development means you can be confident that your app will run on all later Nokia Asha platform and Series 40 platforms.
 Starting with the latest edition may mean you need to redesign the app to make it work on earlier Series 40 releases, as later editions may include an API which isn’t available on an earlier edition.

-Note: Some of the earlier SDKs require you to register them after 15 days; this process uses a key based on your Nokia Developer user name.
+Note: Some of the earlier SDKs require you to register them after 15 days; this process uses a key based on your user name for this site.
 There is no cost associated with registering; all of the SDKs are available free-of-charge.
 You can register the SDK earlier by opening the SDK emulator and on the Help menu clicking Register Now.

 For this guide we are using the Nokia Asha SDK 1.1.
 With this SDK, you create apps for Nokia Asha phones with Java Runtime for Nokia Asha software platform (1.1), which supports the New Asha UI interface and provides the full range of APIs available on these phone.
 This SDK then enables you to test these applications against an emulation of the Nokia Asha 502.You have two installer options: a download of the complete SDK (the offline version) and a version that downloads the latest software when you run the installer (the online version).
 There is an installation guide included in each package if you need further assistance.